projectatomic/atomic-site/source/blog/2018-01-16-using-image-registries-with-buildah.md

 ## Pushing to and pulling from a public registry

-Pushing to Docker hub is just as easy.
+Pushing to Docker Hub is just as easy.
 Of course you must have an account with credentials.
-In this example I'm using a Docker hub API key, which has the form "username:password" (example password has been edited for privacy), that I created with my Docker hub account.
+In this example I'm using a Docker Hub API key, which has the form "username:password" (example password has been edited for privacy), that I created with my Docker Hub account.
 I use the `--creds` flag to use my API key.
-I also specify my local image name `fedora-bashecho` as my image source and I use the `docker` protocol with no host or port so that it will look at the default Docker hub registry:
+I also specify my local image name `fedora-bashecho` as my image source and I use the `docker` protocol with no host or port so that it will look at the default Docker Hub registry:

     #  buildah push --creds ipbabble:5bbb9990-6eeb-1234-af1a-aaa80066887c fedora-bashecho docker://ipbabble/fedora-bashecho:latest